 - Mix together oil, flour, panko, and seasoned salt together in a large bowl, until well combined.

-- Very thinly slice onions, using a mandoline, or a very sharp knife.
-Separate onion slices and then place onions in the breading and toss to coat.
+- Very thinly slice onions, using a mandoline, or a very sharp knife into ⅛-inch thick slices.
+Separate the slices into individual rings and place them into the breading mixture and toss to coat.

-- Shake off excess bread crumbs form the onions and spread out onto a baking sheet and bake for 10 minutes.
-Remove from oven and reduce heat to 375 degrees.
+- Shake off the excess bread crumbs from the onions and spread them out onto a baking sheet and bake for 10 minutes.
+Remove from the oven and reduce heat to 375 degrees F.

 Prepare Green Beans

 - While the onions are cooking, fill a large stock pan with water and bring to a rapid boil.
 Add the trimmed beans to the boiling water and cook for 3 minutes for thin green beans or 5 minutes for thicker green beans.
 Immediately transfer the beans to a large bowl or ice water, using a slotted spoon.

 - Melt the butter in a heavy-bottomed stock pan over medium heat.
 Add the mushrooms and thyme leaves and saute until mushrooms are beginning to soften for about 5 minutes.